GoogleChrome/web.dev/README.md

 ## Building the site 🏗

-You'll need a recent version of [Node](https://nodejs.org/): v12.10 or higher.
+You'll need a recent version of [Node](https://nodejs.org/): v12.10 or higher..

 ### Clone the repo